 Last Updated on July 30, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 New England Maple Museum

 The museum tour is self guided and contain a variety of animatronic figures that speak to you when you press a button.
 The exhibit includes the most complete collection of sugaring artifacts in existence.